GauravNodeJs/CRUD-TYPE-SCRIPT/README.md

 * 4. you have to fill state which is required
 * 5. you have to fill country which is required
 * 6. you have to fill zipcode which is required

+  ## USER ORGNAIZATION UPDATE : PUT API -- localhost:3000/mail
+  * Here you can send email
+  * 1 i have used node mailer to send mail in gmail